7 STEPS TO CONFIDENCE IN COMPREHENSION

 This might seem irrelevant but really, if the person marking your child’s comprehension cannot read the text, they will not be able to award marks.
 And they will sigh as they try to decipher the scrawl.
 Handwriting is about making a good impression as well as communicating ideas.
 If it is pleasing to the eye , the teacher will feel better about reading on.
 For help with handwriting, read my previous blog here.

-To sum up, if you are still with me, the long and short of it, my friends, is that there aren't really any shortcuts.
+To sum up, the long and short of it is that there aren't really any shortcuts.
 Help your child to be calm in the face of comprehension and once you have been on the journey with them, they will be able to tackle junior school comprehension tests and much harder texts in the years to come.